donstenzel/lenia/README.md

 You can find a jupyter notebook called "From Conway to Lenia" on there, which was great to follow along.

-Unfortunately, this implementation is not very fast.
-There is some optimization involving Fourier Transformation and regular multiplication instead of convolution, but I have never used FT before so it's going to take a while until I understand it enough.
+~~Unfortunately, this implementation is not very fast.
+There is some optimization involving Fourier Transformation and regular multiplication instead of convolution, but I have never used FT before so it's going to take a while until I understand it enough.~~

+I've implemented the fast fourier transform convolution, which is an immense upgrade.
+For reference, my biggest render before took 82 minutes.
+With FFT it only takes ~75s!
+Maybe I will look into rayua to create some live visualizations, since it's a lot more feasable now.

 # Showcase 📷